In addition to verifying that a user has successfully authenticated with a UNI and password, CAS can provide the following user attributes:

 - Use of the Wind "forcelogin" parameter is no longer supported, but is replaced by the CAS "renew" parameter.
 These login parameters allow an application to opt out of single sign-on at runtime by forcing the user to enter login credentials even if the service participates in single sign-on and the user has an active single sign-on session.
 In native Wind, the syntax was "forcelogin=1."
 In CAS (and legacy Wind over CAS), it is "renew=true."

 - Use of the Wind "passthru" parameter is no longer supported, but is replaced by the CAS "service" parameter.
 When added to a Wind logout request, the "passthru" parameter instructed Wind to redirect the browser to the passthru location following logout.
 In CAS, and legacy Wind over CAS, this function is performed by adding a "service" parameter to the logout request.
 The value of this parameter must be present in the service registry.

-The date of last password change is available in the ticket validation response under the SAML 1.1 and Wind protocols, but not under CAS 2.
+The date of last password change is available in the ticket validation response under the CAS 3, SAML 1.1 and Wind protocols, but not under CAS 2.

-- In the SAML 1.1 response, it is returned in datetime format as an Attribute named "lastPasswordChangeDate."
+- In the CAS 3 response and the SAML 1.1 response, it is returned in datetime format as an Attribute named "lastPasswordChangeDate."
 See SAML 1.1 response, note #4.
 If you use the CAS Java client, you can retrieve it with Java code similar to that described for retrieving LDAP affiliations, except that the Attribute name is "lastPasswordChangeDate" and the Attribute type is java.util.Date.

 - In the WIND validation response, it is returned in epoch seconds format in the <wind:passwordtime> element.
 See WIND Ticket Validation Response, note #5.